SecretVault-elixir/secret_vault/guides/tutorials/usage.md

 # Usage tutorial

-This is a 5 minutes tutorial about usage of `SecretVault` which shows how to install, configure `SecretVault` and create, delete, edit and access secrets in `Runtime`.
+This is a 5 minutes `SecretVault` tutorial that shows how to install and configure `SecretVault`, and then create, delete, edit, and access secrets in runtime.

 ### Install

-Just add it into your deps like
+Just add it into your dependenciess like
 ```elixir
 defp deps do
   [